anphase/pmn.nz/_books/kinds-of-minds.md

 ---
 layout: book
-title: "Kinds Of Minds: Toward An Understanding Of Consciousness"
+title: "Kinds of Minds: Toward an Understanding of Consciousness"
 ---